By: Team W16-3 Since: Sep 2018 Licence: MIT

 -

-of search parameters.
-The code snippet below illustrates how aFindCommand
+PersonContainsKeywordPredicatetakes in aHashMapofPrefixmapped to anArrayListof search parameters.
+The code snippet below illustrates how aFindCommandis created:

 public FindCommand parse(String args) throws ParseException {